quat1024/garden/garden/linux.md

 ## Bluetooth keyboard

 Well it straight up doesn't work through the graphical interface.
-You can pair and connect but typing on the keyboard doesn't work.
+You can pair and connect, but typing on the keyboard doesn't work.
 Cool!

 Through googling I found [this blogspammy page](https://computingforgeeks.com/connect-to-bluetooth-device-from-linux-terminal/) about connecting to things using `bluetoothctl`, which has an absolutely fucking useless man page BTW, i had to google around to find it's part of "BlueZ".

+At least it survived a reboot (I can even type my login password with the bluetooth keyboard).
+I'm not sure if it will survive a unpair/repair and I don't intend to find out :D

 ## Steam